 Signs and Symptoms of Roundworms

-Roundworms (both types) can produce any of the following symptoms — though symptoms may only appear with heavy infections:
+Roundworms (both types) can produce any of the following symptoms, though symptoms may only appear with heavy infections:

-- Failure to gain weight or weight loss.
+- Failure to gain weight or weight loss

-- Dull hair coat.
+- Dull fur

-- Pot-bellied appearance.
+- Pot-bellied appearance

 Diagnosis of Roundworms

-Treatment is the same, regardless of the species.
+Treatment is the same, regardless of the species of roundworm.
 There are a number of medications that can be used to treat roundworms, and your vet can help you pick the one right for your dog.

-Medications will only affect adult roundworms, however, so need to be repeated to deal with any residual larvae as they mature (e.g. at 2-week intervals).
-If your dog is not on one of these preventatives, your vet will recommend a regular deworming protocol to keep roundworms at bay.
+The number of treatments necessary will depend on the age of the dog and the situation and will be determined by your vet.
+If you have a pregnant dog, consult your vet for advice on deworming the mom and pups.
+Many of the monthly medications designed for parasite control will prevent roundworm infections on an ongoing basis.
+If your dog is not on one of these preventative medications, your vet will recommend a regular protocol to keep roundworms at bay.
 Keeping pet wastes picked up, and preventing pets from eating rodents can also help prevent infection with worms.

-People and Dog Roundworms
+People and Roundworms

+This happens when eggs are ingested, and it is most common in children.
 The larvae don't develop into adult roundworms in people, but the larvae migrating through the tissues can cause inflammation, especially in young children.
-Most cases are not serious, but in serious cases, organ damage is possible as result of the migrating larvae (e.g., liver, lung, brain), and sometimes the larvae can reach the eyes, leading to visual disturbances and possibly blindness.
+Most cases are not serious, but in serious cases, organ damage is possible as result of the migrating larvae (e.g., liver, lung, brain), and sometimes the larvae can reach the eyes, leading to visual disturbances and even blindness.

 Please note: this article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.